-- Online at on the academy website
+- Online at Kirk Hallam Academy website

 - In the school prospectus

 - From the school office

 - Child friendly versions are on display and in welcome packs for new pupils

 This policy is reviewed and evaluated throughout the academic year.
 It is updated annually.